java-diff-utils/java-diff-utils/README.md

 ### Changelog ###
   * Version 2.3-SNAPSHOT
+    * Introduced a process listener to diff algorithms.
+For long running diffs one could implement some progress information.
   * Version 2.2
     * released at maven central
     * included checkstyle source code conventions